YomnaElmousalami/YomnaElmousalami/README.md

 Hi, my name is Yomna Elmousalami!

-I am a senior computer science undergraduate student at Old Dominion University, part of the Honors College.
+I am a computer science undergraduate student at Old Dominion University, part of the Honors College.
 Throughout my college experience, I have made sure to learn many new skills and network with professionals.

 So far, I have the most experience in C++, Java, Python, MySQL, and PHP programming, but, am still well-versed in many other programming languages.
 Additionally, my main areas of interest are in machine learning, data science, and artificial intelligence.
 However, I am still open to exploring the many fields and niches that computer science has to offer.